 You’re Supposed to Dump the Doodie Before Disposing!

 Wait, say what??
 Yep, the instructions listed on all disposable diaper packaging instruct that you must shake off/dump any feces in the diaper into the toilet, then wrap the diaper into itself before shoving it into the trash.
-Don’t believe me?
-Check out the photo evidence or get your hands on any pack of disposables and see for yourself).
-It’s amazing that virtually zero disposable diaper users actually know or do this; in fact, less than one-half of one percent of the waste from disposable diapers ends up in the sewer system where it belongs!
-(Okay, guilty over here…I’m sorry, Mother Earth!).
+Go ahead, get your hands on any pack of disposables and see for yourself:

 “Shake soil into toilet.
 Wrap diaper inside its back sheet before discarding.”

 So, where do all these disposed nappies go?
-Well, did you know that 16 billion dirty disposable diapers find their final resting place in landfills in the U.S. every year?
+Well, did you know 16 billion dirty disposable diapers find their final resting place in landfills in the U.S. every year?
 Every year!
 Mon Doo — er, Mon Dieu!
 That’s, uh… quite a bunch.
-In fact, about 50% of the waste from single-use diapering households is, you guessed it–diaper trash!
+In fact, about 50% of the waste from single-use diapering households is, you guessed it — diaper trash!

 “Disposable diapers make up 1-3% of all solid waste that goes into landfills in the United States… Dioxins may leach out of diapers and enter ground and surface water, concentrating at levels that would pose a threat to human health.
 Also, dioxins are released into the environment when wood pulp is bleached with chlorine.